flonatel/statsd-cpp/README.md

  3. Implement protocol to export to graphite.
  4. Program must be reliable.
  5. Program must be stable.
+ 6. Program must be easy testable.
+ 7. Statistics should consume only very few resources.

 ### Performance ###
 Lets assume the following *prototype system*: